liquidcronos/rogata_engine/docs/source/usage.rst

    This prevents setting up game objects which end up partially outside of the camera view.

 After the camera is installed the area itself has to be prepared.
-Given a desired laylout of static objects, color has to be applied to the ground to mark the objects borders.
+Given a desired layout of static objects, color has to be applied to the ground to mark the borders of the object.
 The easiest way to do this is using colored tape.

-The colors of the tape should be choosen to strongly contrast the grounds hue.
+The colors of the tape should be chosen to strongly contrast the grounds hue.
-A example of a prepared game area can be seen below.
+An example of a prepared game area can be seen below.

 .. image:: lab_setup_side.png